Isaac Shoenberg: Biography

-Shoenberg was born on 1 March 1880 to Jewish parents in Pinsk, Imperial Russia (now Belarus) and studied mathematics, mechanical engineering and electricity in St. Petersburg.
+Shoenberg was born on 1 March 1880 to Jewish parents in Pinsk, Imperial Russia (now Belarus) and studied mathematics and electricity at Kiev Polytechnic Institute.

-With his wife Esther, Shoenberg was the father of the British physicist David Shoenberg, the gynaecologist Rosalie Shoenberg Taylor, the psychiatrist Elisabeth Shoenberg, Mark Shoenberg and Alec Shoenberg.
+He met his wife, Esther Aisenstein, while they both studied at Kiev.
+Esther was the first cousin of his friend and long time collaborator Simeon Aisenstein.
+Their children included the British physicist David Shoenberg and the psychiatrist Elisabeth Shoenberg.

 Career

 In 1905, Shoenberg was employed to design and install the earliest wireless stations in Russia.
+However, in 1914, the family emigrated to London so that Isaac could study for a doctoral degree at Imperial College.

-However, in 1914, Shoenberg decided to emigrate to London and join the Marconi Wireless and Telegraph Company.
+The outbreak of war led him to abandon his studies, and he was recruited by Godfrey Isaacs to join the Marconi Wireless and Telegraph Company.
 In 1919, he became a British subject and, in 1924, he became Marconi's joint general manager.

-He became general manager of the Columbia Graphophone Company in 1928.
-Early in 1931, Columbia and the Gramophone Company merged and became EMI and he became director of research at their new, Central Research Laboratories in Hayes, Hillingdon.
+He was recruited by the Columbia Graphophone Company in 1928 as general manager.
+Early in 1931, Columbia and the Gramophone Company merged and became EMI, and he became director of research at their new Central Research Laboratories in Hayes, Hillingdon.
 He was Blumlein's supervisor there when Blumlein invented stereophonic sound.

-Shoenberg's team applied in 1932 for a patent for a new device they dubbed "the Emitron", which formed the heart of the cameras they designed for the BBC.
+Shoenberg's team applied in 1932 for a patent for a new device they dubbed "the Emitron", which formed the heart of the television cameras they designed for the BBC.

-In 1934, EMI formed a new company with Marconi with a research team led by Shoenberg which, with access to patents developed by Vladimir Zworykin and RCA, made significant contributions to the development of television including developing the electronic Marconi-EMI system, the world's first electronic high-definition television system.
+In 1934, EMI formed a new company with Marconi with a research team led by Shoenberg alongside Marconi's Simeon Aisenstein which, with access to patents developed by Vladimir Zworykin and RCA, made significant contributions to the development of television including developing the electronic Marconi-EMI system, the world's first electronic high-definition television system.

+According to the book “Global Communication Since 1844” by Peter J. Hughill, a group of Russian Jewish scientists wanted their research to advance military technology with the possibility of a forthcoming war with Germany and raised funds for the research at EMI-Marconi.
+The account, credited to British government scientist Brian Callick, is supported by other contemporary evidence.
+The group, also including Simeon Aisenstein, Vladimir Zworykin and David Sarnoff, knew each other well from Russia and saw possible military applications for their work on television, though Zworykin was brought up as a Christian.
+The group is said to have raised one million pounds sterling (about $5 million at the time) from US donors.
+The specific work took place at EMI-Marconi in the U.K. and resulted in Britain becoming significantly advanced in television development and able to launch a public service on 2 November 1936.
+The military applications helped the development of radio-location (later named radar).
+In addition the design and production in quantity of television equipment and sets allowed the similar military technology (cathode ray tubes, VHF transmission and reception and wideband circuits to be advanced.
+A former British defence minister, Lord Orr-Ewing, referred to the work in a 1979 BBC interview and stated “that’s how we won the Battle of Britain”.